 Section 3 – Scope of Services Specific to Recyclables.

-The Contractor shall provide weekly single-stream curbside collection of recyclables designated by the Borough, from all properties which receive municipal refuse collection services.
+The Contractor shall provide weekly single-stream collection of recyclables designated by the Borough, with options for either a) weekly curbside collection from all properties which receive municipal refuse collection services or b) weekly collection from a single location as designated by the Borough and agreed upon by Contractor.
 The collection of these materials shall occur on the same day as the collection of ashes, garbage, rubbish, and riffraff.
 Collection shall commence on the first regularly scheduled collection day and shall continue until the end of the Agreement.

 As designated by the Borough, recyclables shall include: